Brilliant Star/Volume 20/Issue 6/Text

 Then one day, quite unexpectedly, a member of the United States Congress proposed that a government committee be established to look into the idea of giving Mr. Morse the money he needed to build his telegraph line.
 Nine members formed the committee and after much discussion, but little investigation, they voted.
 Four members wanted to give Mr. Morse the money and four members said "no".
 The ninth member was left to determine the outcome.
 Before making his decision, he decided to look into the matter himself.
 Fortunately, at that very moment, Mr. Morse was conducting an experiment in the same building.
 He had stretched a wire from the basement to a room on the first floor.
 The committee member asked for and was given a demonstration.
 Satisfied with what he had seen, he returned to the committee and voted "yes".

 However, Mr. Morse was to experience one more discouragement before the dawn finally broke.
 The committee agreed that he should have the money but it required the approval of the entire Congress to release the money.
 The bill to do this came up on the last day before Congress was to stop work for the year.
-It was also the last bill on the lst — bill 120.
+It was also the last bill on the list - bill 120.

 Mr. Morse attended the final session of Congress.
 He waited patiently throughout the day and late into the night.
 He finally gave up in discouragement and went home.
-He retired to bed thinking, “It is not possible for Congress to get through all 120 bills before they leave.”
-He went
+He retired to bed thinking, "It is not possible for Congress to get through all 120 bills before they leave."
+He went to sleep and did not wake up until late the following morning.

 While sitting at the breakfast table a young lady appeared.